YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 - The script first invokes _"01-re-initialize-ybmt-clstr.sql"_, without timing it, so that the starting condition is well-defined.
 - Then it sets _:lower_db_no_ to _0_ and _:upper_db_no_ to _5_ to specify the creation of the six tenant databases and invokes, and times, _02-drop-and-re-create-tenant-databases.sql_.
 - Then, leaving _:lower_db_no_ and _:upper_db_no_ unchanged, it simply invokes, and times, _02-drop-and-re-create-tenant-databases.sql_ for a second time.
 This second invocation will take longer than the first because the first time there are no extant tenant databases to drop and the second time there are six (albeit empty) extant tenant databases.
-- Then it invokes, and times, the _"0.sql"_ script for each of the eleven case-studies.
+- Then it invokes, and times, the _"0.sql"_ script for each of the nine case-studies.

 Spooling is turned on at the start, and turned off at the finish, of the end-to-end test—using the same logic as shown above to write to _"yb.sql"_ or _"pg.sql"_ on the _"output"_ directory directly under the _"ysql-case-studies"_ directory.